 Eco-Friendly Kitchen Dish Cleaning Set

-The Everest eco-friendly dishwashing is not plastic-made.
-Instead, they are manufactured using sustainable, long-lasting bamboo, coconut, sisal and palm fibers.
+The Everest eco-friendly dishwashing is not made of plastic.
+Instead, it is manufactured using sustainable, long-lasting bamboo, coconut, sisal, and palm fibers.

 - 1 coconut bristle bottle brush